MatAtBread/esp-scope/README.md

 ### Attaching hardware

 The displayed signal is sampled from ADC0.
 The test signal is output on D1.
-The default GPIOs for the LED and "AP-Mode" button are 15 and 9 respectively (hardwired on an Seeed XIAO ESP32C6 to the yellow LED and "Boot" button).
+The default GPIOs for the LED and "AP-Mode" button are 15 and 9 respectively (hard-wired on an Seeed XIAO ESP32C6 to the yellow LED and "Boot" button).

 ## 3D design

-The 3D design is a two part case with space for a AA-battery (Li-poly 3.7, which can connect directly to a Seeed XIAO ESP device) clips and holes for the USB-C connector and "ground", "signal" and "test" connections using standard 2.54mm pitch, easily cut from jumpers and soldered directly to the Seeed XIAO.
-The design was done using Fusion 360.
+The 3D design is a two part case with space for a AA-battery (Li-poly 3.7v, which can connect directly to a Seeed XIAO ESP device) clips and holes for the USB-C connector and "ground", "signal" and "test" connections using standard 2.54mm pitch, easily cut from jumpers and soldered directly to the Seeed XIAO.
+The 3D design was done using Fusion 360 and printed on a Bambu Labs A1 Mini in 30 minutes.

 ![esp-scope](esp-scope-3d.jpg)